higomoreiraq/Maratona-Explorer-1/README.md

 ## Preview

-To access the project, go to:
+To see the project, visit:

 - https://higomoreiraq.github.io/Maratona-Explorer-1/